javag97/design/content/posts/2019-06-24/index.md

 # Action

 ## Competitive Analysis
-From looking at the market of roughly a dozen different interfaces, we saw the following trends
+From looking at the market of roughly a dozen different interfaces, we saw the following trends.

 ![Competitor Kaggle's use of Inline editing.](./images/competitive-kaggle.jpg)